henrikekannen/j-H.md/CourseworkJ-H.md

 ## Advantages and Challenges
 ----------------------------
-<h3 style="color:red;">CHALLENGES</h3>
+<h3 style="color:#ed4949;">CHALLENGES</h3>

 <span id="challenges">

 - Need for special pre-conditions
+- Cultural fit
 - Complex system of rules
-- Cultural fit is important
 - Self-organization requires a high level of discipline
 - Transition from hierarchic management to Holacracy takes time & effort

 </span>
 ---
-> When Zappos introduced Holacracy 18% of the employees left the company.
+> When Zappos introduced Holacracy, 18% of the employees left the company.
 What would you do if Holacracy would be introduced in your company?
 Stay or leave?

 ---